dhutapratama/docs/facades.md

         }
     }

 Instead, the `Cache` facade extends the base `Facade` class and defines the method `getFacadeAccessor()`.
 This method's job is to return the name of a service container binding.
-When a user references any static method on the `Cache` facade, Laravel resolves the `cache` binding from the [service container](/docs/{{version}}/container) and runs the requested method (in this case, `get`) against that object.
+When a user references any static method on the `Cache` facade, Lets resolves the `cache` binding from the [service container](/docs/{{version}}/container) and runs the requested method (in this case, `get`) against that object.

 <a name="real-time-facades"></a>
 ## Real-Time Facades